Métro Lausanne–Ouchy: Technical details

+Flon station

-Flon was the Northern terminal for both Métro Ouchy and Métro Gare trains.
+Flon was the northern terminal for both Métro Ouchy and Métro Gare trains.
 The underground station contained 2 tracks with 2 platforms to either side of the tracks.
-This station facilitated transfer to the Tramway Sud-Ouest de Lausanne (which later became the M1 line of the Lausanne Metro).
+This station facilitated transfer to the Tramway Sud-Ouest de Lausanne (which later became Line M1 of the Lausanne Metro).

 Rolling stock and equipment

 The trains for the Lausanne-Ouchy line consisted of 2 unpowered passenger cars and a locomotive in push-pull configuration.
 There were 3 rack locomotives numbered 121-123, designated He 2/2, rated at 622 hp, 6.25 m in length and weighing 18.1 tons, with a top speed of 32 km/h.
 They were built by Swiss Lokomotivfabirk Winterthur using electrical components from Maschienefabrik Oerlikon in 1958.

 There were five unpowered passenger cars numbered 1-5, model Bt.
 All cars had driving controls.
 3 of the cars contained segregated operator's cabs used when the locomotives were in push mode, at the rear of the train.
 The passenger cars, like the locomotives, were built in 1958.
 None of the passenger cars were equipped with pinions.

 The Lausanne-Gare line was always operated by a single electric railcar built to the same specifications as the locomotives but with a length of 11.9 m and a weight of 18.5 tons.
 The two original cars were built in 1958 and numbered 101-102.
 In 1975 these cars were replaced by 2 newer cars built by SIG-Oerlikon numbered 111-112, built, again, to the same specifications as the locomotives.
 Both locomotives and railcars collected power from overhead wires with a scheren (rhombus-shaped) pantograph.

 Trains on the Ouchy line were made up of 2 passenger cars and a locomotive.
 The locomotives were on always the south (downhill) end of the train to prevent runaway trains.
 There were 2 trains on the line requiring 2 locomotives and 4 passenger cars, with 1 locomotive and passenger car held as spares.
 The Flon-Gare line was operated by one railcar with the other held at the yard as a spare.

 In addition, there were 2 flat cars and a line car used to maintain the overhead wires.
 The locomotives were used to propel these cars.